-- 19.92.105 Regulations 19.1.25 19.1.33 shall apply. - 19.92.106 The final assessment will be based on performance in the coursework, in the written examinations, the Dissertation and, if appropriate, in an oral examination.
+19.92.106 The final assessment will be based on performance in the coursework, in the written examinations, the Dissertation and, if appropriate, in an oral examination.

-- 19.92.107 Degree of MSc: In order to qualify for the award of the degree of MSc in International Management, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded for the MIM Project. - 19.92.108 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in International Management, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course.
+19.92.107 Degree of MSc: In order to qualify for the award of the degree of MSc in International Management, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded for the MIM Project.

+19.92.108 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in International Management, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course.